DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-6.md

 ## Readings
 &nbsp;
-Read through this short introduction to the uses of [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/) in Latin.
+Read through this short introduction to the different usages of [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/) in Latin.

 Take note of any questions you have and bring them to class.